Dwarph/dwarph.github.io/data/casestudies/prosho.md

 ![alt text](./data/casestudies/images/prosho/interviews.png)
 *Internal research & interview results*

-The initial project brief we were provided from product was too vague to dive straight into designing or building something - we needed to understand the business and user needs first.
+The initial project brief we were provided from Product was too vague to dive straight into designing or building something - we needed to understand the business and user needs first.
 In order to do so, I:

-- Researched and read through all internal documentation from the past year around custom hyperion models
+- Researched and read through all internal documentation from the past year around custom Hyperion models
 - Interviewed product owners to understand their requirements for the app, and understand the purpose of each custom model more deeply
 - Organised an ideation workshop where we ideated based on the initial identified requirements
 - Produced 2d storyboards based on the outcomes